AusDTO/dta-website/_posts/2017-08-03-gavin-slater-aiia.md

 - they have no need to buy a fleet of cars
 - they deliver a safe, secure, easy 24x7 service, which they continue to refine and improve through analytics
 - they have a way to refine their profiles on users with every Uber trip
-- they, most importantly, started with a customer orientation.
+- they, most importantly, started with a customer orientation

 Compare this to the Melbourne taxi industry, that has the same access to all these technologies, yet delivers quite a different experience for the customer.